 Only medical personnel are qualified to determine whether a person is alive or dead.
 We cannot make that determination.
-There are signs however; red flags, that give us warning that death is on the horizon.
-We would do well to heed these warnings, and make end of life preparations.
+There are signs; however, or red flags, that give us a warning that death is on the horizon.
+We would do well to heed these warnings and make end of life preparations.

 1) the onset of degenerative disease - chronic illness in and of itself can happen to anyone, and through proper management, a person can live a long time.
 Degenerative disease is different, it means that the body deteriorates over time, with the condition worsening to the point that death is imminent.

 2) additional diagnoses - as the body continues to weaken, additional issues arise, and diagnoses are added, each one another signal that time is short.

 3) snowballing effect on organs - when one organ ceases to function, another is dramatically affected, then another, until finally, the body stops all vital functioning and death occurs.

 4) lack of consciousness - as the organs cease their functioning, the lack of nutrients in the brain leaves it unable to process sensory information.
 The person goes unconscious, as if in a deep sleep.
 There may be movement, even response to stimuli, but until nutrients are provided in an ongoing basis, the brain will not fully "wake up."
 A continued state of unconsciousness, coupled with organ malfunction, indicates that death is near.